Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-SaltoSpace_ is a target connector that uses KPN's REST APIs to interact with data.
-Below is a list of API endpoints used in the connector.
+_HelloID-Conn-Prov-Target-SaltoSpace_ is a target connector that uses a staging database and a schedule in Salto Salto's REST APIs to interact with data.
+Below is a list of the actions provided by the connector.

 ### Actions